The Kirkwood-Riseman Polymer Model of Polymer Dynamics is Qualitatively Correct: Results

 Figure \ref{figure:rotationrate} gives $L$ and the rotation rate $\omega_{z}$ (eq.\ \ref{eq:angularmomentum2}), as functions of the applied shear $G$. $L$ is precisely linear in $G$ up to the largest $G$ that we examined, as predicted by Kirkwood and Riseman.
 Because the polymer coil distorts when a shear is applied, $L$ and $\omega_{z}$ are not simply linearly proportional to each other.

 We now go beyond Kirkwood and Riseman, and beyond Rouse.
 Kirkwood and Riseman partitioned chain motions in shear into uniform translation, whole-body rotation, and residual contributions of internal modes.
 They ignored internal modes.
-Rouse implicitly assumed that mode relaxations are not perturbed by an applied shear.
+In the Rouse model, mode relaxations are not perturbed by an applied shear.
 Here we ask whether an applied shear actually affects the internal modes, as represented by the Rouse amplitudes $C_{n\alpha}(t)$ and their relaxation rates $\Gamma_{n\alpha}$.
 Rouse's solutions indicate

 According to Rouse's analysis: The fluctuating amplitudes $C_{n\alpha}(t)$ are uncorrelated.
 Modes with different $n$ fluctuate independently of each other.
 Modes with the same $n$, but corresponding to different directions (different $\alpha$), also fluctuate independently.
 The temporal correlation function for each mode decays exponentially in time.